What happens to your recycling?

 Engine oil is cleaned and filtered, becoming reusable fuel oil.

-Car batteries are sent to Derbyshire where the acid is removed and recycled.
-The lead is recycled into new car batteries.
+The acid is removed from car batteries and the lead is recycled into new car batteries.

-Household batteries are sent abroad.
-The batteries are sorted and the material treated and used in various manufacturing industries.
+Household batteries are sorted and the material treated and used in various manufacturing industries.

 Was this page helpful?